- Steven Kafkarisos on the Library's military history collection

 Watch this lecture about the State Library of Victoria's military history collection, by Steven Kafkarisos.

-As Steven notes in 1915 State Library of Victoria's annual report: ‘The trustees are making a special collection of books on the European war and they have already obtained several hundred volumes and pamphlets.
+As Steven notes, in the State Library of Victoria's annual report for 1915 it was stated that: ‘The trustees are making a special collection of books on the European war and they have already obtained several hundred volumes and pamphlets.
 The section devoted to the war will doubtless be one of the largest in the Library.’

-This comment has well been borne out; the amount of World War One material collected by the Library was extraordinary.
+This comment has well been borne out; the amount of World War I material collected by the Library was extraordinary.

 Steven Kafkarisos is a librarian at the State Library of Victoria, and has worked mostly in the humanities and social sciences area at the library.